koldbyte/termoid/ReadMe.md

 # Want to learn more about Plasmoids
 ## ExampleRepositories

-Note that official KDE software is only mirrored on github, however github is much better for navigating the codebase.
+Note that official KDE software is only mirrored on GitHub, however GitHub is much better for navigating the codebase.

 * https://github.com/KDE/plasma-desktop/tree/master/applets
 * https://github.com/KDE/plasma-workspace/blob/master/applets